ssfsx17/sky-islands/core.md

 - Type: Area
 - Range: Line-of-Sight
 - Target: 5-foot-diameter ground area
+  - Mapless: Targets either one ally or one enemy.
 - Transforms part of the terrain - or part of thin air that is connected to the terrain - into a magical elemental form, depending on the element used.
 The magical terrain has a depth of 2 feet.
   - Air: Turns the terrain (or terrain-connected air) into a cloud.
 You and your team can walk on top of the cloud.
 If there was nothing under the terrain, then enemies will fall through if they try to walk on it.
+    - Mapless: One ally with at least Swiftfoot I gains 1 Maneuver.
   - Crystal: Turns the terrain (or terrain-connected air) into transparent crystal.
   - Dark: Turns the terrain (or terrain-connected air) into opaque obsidian.
 It also projects a 10-foot-tall field that blocks all light and sound, thus blocking vision and echolocation.
+    - Mapless: One ally can use it as Cover.
   - Earth: Turns the terrain (or terrain-connected air) into solid rock.
   - Fire: Turns the terrain (or terrain-connected air) into hot molten stone.
 Anyone who steps on the terrain takes 1 damage, and if their Magical Evasion is less than your Magical Accuracy, then they also get the Burning status condition.
+    - Mapless: Targets one enemy.
   - Light: Turns the terrain (or terrain-connected air) into a shiny reflective metal.
 During the status phase, whoever is standing on the terrain regains 1 energy.
+    - Mapless: Targets one ally.
   - Moon: Turns the terrain (or terrain-connected air) into barren lunar rock.
   - Water: Turns the terrain (or terrain-connected air) into a pool of water.
 If it was already water then it becomes 2 feet deeper.
   - Wood: Turns the terrain (or terrain-connected air) into wood and vines that you and your team can walk through normally.
 Enemies must spend 10 feet of horizontal movement to traverse the 5 feet of wooden ground.
+    - Mapless: Targets one enemy, and causes that enemy to lose 1 Maneuver.

 **Elemental Lance**: